 Specifically, many non-academic volunteerism groups include organizations that serve meals at local food shelters, help refurbish schools, provide working parents with free child care, and other critical efforts.
 These activities make you a well-rounded job applicant with an expanded social and professional network and help you serve and aid others while working for imperative causes.

 Enhance Your Collegiate Experience

 Ultimately, with all of the perks of volunteering, most community college students assert that working with on-campus volunteerism groups helped boost their overall positive college experience.
-In fact, like the Community College of Philadelphia, located in Pennsylvania, explains, participating in various volunteerism events can even help boost your odds of earning a scholarship or financial assistance.
+In fact, as the Community College of Philadelphia, located in Pennsylvania, explains, participating in various volunteerism events can even help boost your odds of earning a scholarship or financial assistance.
 As many scholarships base their standards on core values of service and civic involvement, becoming an active volunteer can alter the trajectory of your collegiate pathway, opening new doors for greater opportunities.

 This video discusses how volunteering enhances the college experience.

 #CommunityCollegeExperience #VolunteerOpportunities #CampusEngagement #ResumeBuilding #ProfessionalNetworking